-27525 Puerta Real, Suite 100-130
+27525 Puerta Real, Suite 300-130

 Mission Viejo, CA 92691

-Mission Viejo maintained a strong budget during Trish’s twelve years of service.
-The City maintained a reserve of over 50% of general fund revenues each year.
-Mission Viejo received an AAA bond rating from Standard and Poor’s, due to the City’s very strong economy and strong financial position.
+Mission Viejo has maintained a strong budget during Trish’s service on the Council.
+The City has maintained a significant reserve fund each year.
+Mission Viejo continues to receive AAA bond ratings from Standard and Poor’s, due to the City’s very good economy and strong financial position.
 Only about 25 California cities receive this rating each year.
-Mission Viejo weathered the recession well, reducing expenditures while maintaining services to our residents.
+Mission Viejo weathered the 2008-2009 recession well, reducing expenditures while maintaining services to our residents.
 Trish advanced pension reform in Mission Viejo, and she and her colleagues have worked to reduce the unfunded pension liabilities.
 The pension plan is now 79% funded and the retiree medical plan is 110% funded.

 Being involved in the community has always been a priority.
 Trish has been volunteering in the community since she moved to Mission Viejo.
-When her kids were growing up, she was an active volunteer in youth sports, the schools, church, Boy Scouts and Girl Scouts, and served as PTA President at three different schools and is a volunteer at Compass Bible Church.
-She has been the Co-Chairman and a team captain for the American Cancer Society’s Mission Viejo Relay for Life for several years.
-She has served on the Southern California Army Advisory Council, the Trauma Intervention Program Advisory Council, and the Saddleback College Foundation Board of Governors.
+When her kids were growing up, she was an active volunteer in youth sports, the schools, church, Boy Scouts and Girl Scouts, and served as PTA President at three different schools.
+She has continued to volunteer over the years.
+She served as the Co-Chairman and a team captain for the American Cancer Society’s Mission Viejo Relay for Life for several years.
+She was a member of the Southern California Army Advisory Council, the Trauma Intervention Program Advisory Council, and the Saddleback College Foundation Board of Governors.
 She is still active in her church, Compass Bible Church.
-Trish continues to stay in touch with children’s issues and education by serving as a volunteer at her grandchildren’s elementary school.
+Trish continues to stay in touch with children’s issues, families, and education by serving as a volunteer at her grandchildren’s elementary school.
 She is also an active volunteer on the Community of Character Committee (which she founded) and the Mission Viejo Drug Abuse Prevention Coalition.
 Trish views her time on the City Council as another area to serve, and truly considers herself a public servant!

-© 2016 Trish Kelley for City Council ID#1382478
+© 2022 Trish Kelley for City Council 2022 ID#1382478